-Different colors of tourmaline have a diverse array of healing properties associated with them.
+These rainbow colored gems have a diverse array of healing properties associated with them.

 Some believe that wearing black tourmaline can protect the wearer and give a sense of self-confidence.

-Green Tourmaline promotes courage, strength, and stamina.
+Tourmaline that is green promotes courage, strength, and stamina.

-Lab Grown Opals
+What About Lab Grown Opals?

 Diamond vs. Opal